 More a neighbourhood than a market, this area is a vibrant series of narrow streets and Victorian row houses.
 It’s also designated a national historic site of Canada because it has been home to numerous waves of immigrants since the beginning of the 20th century.
 Its early residents were British and Irish immigrants.
 My dad told me his mother used to send him here to buy butter when he was a boy in the 1940’s and lived on nearby Spadina Avenue.
 At that time it was known as Toronto’s Jewish quarter.
 Later years saw an influx of immigration from Eastern Europe, Portugal and Italy followed by Afro-Caribbean, Chinese and East Indian.
 All of these cultures are represented here.
 I highly recommend a visit!

 Toronto’s harbourfront has been undergoing a slow revival.
 Poor urban planning had created a separation between it and the rest of the city – but that is changing.
 While I would not say visiting the harbourfront is a top priority, I recommend taking the ferry from the Ferry Terminal to Toronto Island, a 15 minute ride that costs about $9 return and runs very 30 minutes.
-You will get spectacular city views and enjoy a little time on the island where you can visit one of the cafes or walk around and admire the adorable houses on the island.
-Approximately 650 people live here.
-There’s also an amusement park called Centreville if you are travelling with young kids.
+You will get spectacular city views and enjoy a little time on the island where you can visit one of the cafes or walk around and admire the adorable houses on Ward’s and Algonquin Islands.
+There are about 260 homes with 650 people living here.
+There’s also an amusement park called Centreville if you are traveling with young kids.

 A pedestrian and bike path also runs along the edge of the city next to Lake Ontario.
 It’s another great way to see the lake on one side and the city on the other.